 2020 Suzuki Katana

 The 2020 Suzuki Katana features styling cues that pay direct homage to the 1981 original, and it’s built around the potent GSX-S1000 999cc inline-four.
 It features ABS, traction control, Easy Start and Low RPM Assist, as well as a twin-spar aluminum frame, braced superbike-style swingarm, KYB suspension, dual front Brembo monoblock four-piston calipers, 310mm floating rotors and a model-specific LCD panel.
-We got a chance to ride the new Katana in Japan last March, but pricing and availability are TBD.
+We got a chance to ride and review the new Katana in Japan last March.
+It will be available in Metallic Mystic Silver or Solid Black, MSRP is $13,499 and it will be in dealerships in November.

 2021 Yamaha Ténéré 700